tanmayhutt/vscode_settings.json/README.md

 # VSCode Settings

-These are my personal **Visual Studio Code settings** to make your editor clean, fast, and visually appealing.
+These are my personal **Visual Studio Code settings** to make the editor clean, distraction-free, and visually sharp.
-This `settings.json` focuses on:
+Instead of repeating defaults, this setup highlights unique tweaks that actually change the coding experience:

-- Minimal distractions
+- Distraction-free editing (no noisy highlights, icons, or popups)
-- Smooth coding experience
+- Calmer typography and page-like reading flow
-- Improved typography and readability
+- Smart navigation and search tuned for real projects
-- Efficient workspace navigation
+- Custom shell profiles and workflow optimizations

-> Works on Linux, macOS, and Windows (just copy the file to your VSCode User settings folder).
+> Works on **Linux, macOS, and Windows** — just copy the `settings.json` into your VSCode User folder.

 ---